UIKonf/uikonf-website/index.md

     A central part of UIKonf are the social events on the Sunday before the conference.
 This year, we have come up with creative ways to “remotely” get to interact with one another to give you a first opportunity to get to know other participants of the conference in a fun atmosphere.
 - id: sponsors
   enabled: true
-  headline: Sponsors 2019
+  headline: Sponsors
   text: |
      It’s our sponsors who help us provide amazing UIKonf experience.
 If you or your company is interested in helping us, <a href="mailto:sponsors@uikonf.com">let's chat</a>.
+Sponsorship packages start at 1000 Euro.

 ---